klein2ms/klein2ms.github.io/README.md

 > How are you going to win this day?!?!

+> Easy things should be easy, and hard things should be possible

 > Eat the frog

 > If you always do what you always did, you will always get what you always got